antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * **Submit**

 The heatmap for the z-scores of the expression values of the MYC targets geneset is shown.
-Underneath the heatmap you find the geneset average z-value per sample, also known as the signature score.
+Underneath the heatmap you find the geneset average z-value per sample, the signature score.
 With an account you can save such scores as a Track to use further analyses in R2.

 * Click on the **store** link in the small table, a bit underneath the heatmap.